Posted by Maggie MacLean 3.22.2009

 Catherine remained in Coventry, where she gave birth to their first child in February of 1776, naming him after General George Washington.
 Nathanael remained in Boston until the evacuation of British troops a few months later, and then moved his army south to Long Island.
 In August 1776, he was commissioned a major general, but he was stricken almost immediately with a serious illness and returned home to recover.

-During the war, Catherine wasn't content to sit at home awaiting word of her husband.
+During the war, Catherine was not content to sit at home awaiting word of her husband.
 Instead, she visited him at his headquarters and joined him at his various encampments.
 She endured the difficulties of a woman traveling over difficult terrain by horse and carriage, and was constantly in danger of being captured by the enemy or of being assaulted by highwaymen.
 Her presence at the front endeared her to the troops and to the other military leaders.
 George and Martha Washington became friends and supporters of Greene.

 Over the course of the war and shortly after, Catherine had five children who lived past infancy.
 Nathanael was present for only two of their births.
 She was faced with the conflict of caring for her children, yet longing to be with her husband.
 She desperately wanted to have something like a normal family and when conditions allowed, she brought her babies with her to camp.
 At other times, she left them in the care of family or friends, who were critical of her conduct.
 It was during these separations that Catherine most felt the effects of the war on her family.